 As a result, many startups have no other choice than to seek alternative ways to fill their development positions.

 One such way is to source engineers from countries with wider tech talent pools.
-This may mean relocating developers to Holland (kennismigranten), or working with them remotely.
+This may mean relocating developers to the Netherlands (kennismigranten), or working with them remotely.

 And this is where we come in.
 Daxx is a Dutch-owned technology partner that connects companies from all over the world with skilled developers in Ukraine.